The Detail In Jules' "Euphoria" Special That You Might Have Missed

 Warning: Spoilers ahead for Euphoria special episode “Jules.”

-Compared to Rue Bennett's somber, muted Euphoria special over the holidays, Jules Vaughn's January 22 episode proved to be just as colorful and complex as she is.
+Compared to Rue Bennett's somber, muted Euphoria special over the holidays, Jules Vaughn's 22nd January episode proved to be just as colourful and complex as she is.

 While there was admittedly a lot to absorb during the hour-long HBO special, there was one important detail many viewers seemed to have missed.